fastapi/fastapi/docs/en/docs/tutorial/request-files.md

 ## Recap

-Use `File` to declare files to be uploaded as input parameters (as form data).
+Use `File`, `bytes`, and `UploadFile` to declare files to be uploaded in the request, sent as form data.